paulsengroup/hictk/docs/file_validation.rst

 ``hictk validate`` was initially developed to detect files affected by the above issue and was later extended to also validate .cool, .scool and .hic files.

-Perform a quick check to detect truncated files:
+Perform a quick check to detect truncated or otherwise invalid files:

 .. code-block:: console